 The Group groups these exposures into smaller homogeneous portfolios, based on a combination of internal and external characteristics of the loans, such as Product type (buy to let/owner occupied), Property type (prime, standard grade, low grade), Geographic location, Exposure value, Borrower's industry, Internal credit grade and Collateral type.

-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED

-- d) Use of estimates and judgements (continued) - iii.
-Expected credit loss allowance (continued)
+- 2 BASIS OF PREPARATION OF FINANCIAL STATEMENTS (CONTINUED) - d) Use of estimates and judgements (continued) - Expected credit loss allowance (continued) iii.

 Inputs and assumptions in ECL